Argentina–Mexico relations: Transportation

 There are direct flights between Argentina and Mexico with Aerolíneas Argentinas and Aeroméxico.

 Trade relations

 Over the years, two-way trade between Argentina and Mexico has increased substantially.
-In 2018, trade between the two nations totaled US$1.9 billion.
+In 2023, trade between the two nations totaled US$2.3 billion.
 Argentina's exports to Mexico include: aluminum, cowhide (leather), medicine and raw minerals.
 Mexico's exports to Argentina include: automobiles and parts, electronics (mobile phones) and chemical based products.
-Between 1999 and 2017, Argentine companies invested over US$6 billion in Mexico, making Argentina the 14th largest foreign direct investor in Mexico.
 Over 34 Argentine companies operate in Mexico with several multinational Argentinian companies operating in Mexico such as Bridas Corporation, Gupo Arcor and Techint.
-Between 2005 and 2013, Mexico invested over US$3.8 billion in Argentina.
-Several multinational Mexican companies operate in Argentina such as América Móvil, Cemex and Grupo Bimbo; among others.
+Several multinational Mexican companies operate in Argentina such as América Móvil, Cemex, Cinépolis, Coppel, Grupo Bimbo, Grupo Rotoplas, Mabe and Orbia (among others).